-In 2013, the Coast Guard named a new cutter Margaret Norvell in honor of her 41 -year career with the U.S. Lighthouse Service.
-When she died on July 17, 1934 in New Orleans she was only one of a few women to serve in such a capacity.
+In 2013, the Coast Guard named a new cutter Margaret Norvell to honor her 41-year career with the U.S. Lighthouse Service.
+When she died on July 17, 1934 in New Orleans she was only one of a few women to serve as a light house keeper.

 Born Margaret Celeste Dimitry Ruth, February 11 1860 in Washington D.C., her great-grandfather Robert Mills designed the Washington Monument and Library of Congress.
 She moved to New Orleans as a child.